Nearsoft/apprentice/README.md

 ## Requirements

-* Laptop with any OS will work.
-Windows 7 or greater, OS X or Ubuntu.
+* University student or anyone able to understand any programming language.
-* Docker installed.
+* Laptop with UNIX based OS (Mac OSX or any linux distribution).

 ## Description

 Nearsoft apprentice is a program focused to everyone who wants to learn about software development.
 Sessions will help the assistants to improve their tech and soft skills.

 ## Content

-### 1. Objective/How internet works (02/09)
+### 1. Objective/How internet works (Feb 09)
 * Who we are
 * Apprentice overview
 * Request life cycle